 Driver Testing Section,

 You should forward the original licence by registered post.

 A letter of entitlement is a copy of your driver record with details of your name, address, date of birth, driver number, date of expiry of licence and class of licence, including details of what the class refers to.

 Cancelling your driving test

-If for some reason you are unable to sit your driving test on the day you are given, you may cancel this test but you will have to re-apply again.
-You will not forfeit your test fee if you give at least 10 days notice and if you haven't previously cancelled more than one driving test appointment on this application.
-Cancelling your driving test will mean that you go back to the end of the waiting list again at the test centre.
+If you are unable to sit your driving test on the day you are given, you may cancel this test but you will have to re-apply again.
+You will not lose your test fee if you give at least 10 days’ notice and if you haven't previously cancelled more than one driving test appointment on this application.
+Cancelling your driving test will mean that you go back to the bottom of the waiting list again at the test centre.